This teleforum was recorded March 12, 2019.

 An example of a module is how to create a resume.
 This module is offered in person and online.
 The assignment is to create a resume.

-- Is the program only online, or is there a personal, relational aspect?
+- Is the program only online, or is there a personal aspect?

-Students are grouped in communities, and communities are assigned to a Career Center coach in order to promote relationship building between students and coaches.
-Many of the modules are offered in person (with the option of online) for those who desire a more relational experience.
+Students are grouped in communities, and communities are assigned to a career coach in order to promote relationship building between students and coaches.
+Some of the modules are offered in person (with the option of online) for those who desire a more relational experience.

-- Can I participate in the program and receive the $3,000 scholarship during my final year if I’m a transfer student?
+- Can I participate in Calvin LifeWork if I’m a transfer student?

-- If I start as a first-year student at Calvin mid-year, can I still participate in the program and receive the $3,000 scholarship during my fourth year?
+- If I start as a first-year student at Calvin mid-year, can I still participate in the program?

 - I had to leave Calvin for a short time.
 Can I still continue the program?

 If you enrolled in the program in the required timeframe and leave school, you will be able to continue the program upon returning as long as your leave was no longer than one semester.
 You will need to make up the missed assignments over the summer or interim, depending on when you were gone.
 If you enroll in the program in the required timeframe and leave school for a year, you will have to re-enroll with the new class at the place where you left off.
-Students who are gone for longer than one year will not be eligible for the program.
+Please contact us at firstname.lastname@example.org to let us know your plans.

 - I'm dually enrolled in High School.
 Can I participate?